 Value-Added or Effect Symbol

-The symbols that appear in the lower-right-hand corner may be in different colors depending on their function - for example the symbols for serving basic Sim Needs are Green, while the symbols for hobbies may be Red.
+that appear in the lower-right-hand corner may be in different colors depending on their function - for example the symbols for serving basic Sim Needs are Green, while the symbols for hobbies may be Red.
 To help you understand what these all mean, here is a list of the symbols and their translation:

 - Knife and Fork: Services the Hunger Need.